outfox/fennecs/README.md

 It is not a game engine.
 It is not a game framework.
 You still need one of those (but the choice is yours!)

-**fenn**ecs not a runtime or drop-in optimizer.
+**fenn**ecs isn't a runtime or drop-in optimizer.
 Instead, it requires logic designed for it from the ground up.

 It does not provide batteries-included game features (like character controllers, physic, etc.), it's a library to enable you to implement your own (or re-use existing) game logic.